-iCloud launched last October to much confusion amongst consumers.
-Apple’s cloud-based storage service doesn’t work like your typical drag-and-drop cloud software (DropBox), leaving some folks wondering how to use it.
+iCloud launched in October 2011 to much confusion amongst consumers.
+Apple’s cloud-based storage service doesn’t work like your typical drag-and-drop cloud software (Dropbox), leaving some folks wondering how to use it.

 But never fear, iDB is here to show you how to make the most of your iCloud account.
 Today we are going to show you how to manage and/or delete your iCloud backup files from your iOS device in just a few easy steps…